Skip to main content

 In their earlier book, Extreme Ownership, former US Navy SEALs, Jocko Willink and Leif Babin, shared 12 leadership principles that have enabled elite SEAL leaders and teams to achieve extraordinary results.
 One of these principles is about managing and balancing the dichotomy of leadership.
 In this book, the authors use examples from the battlefield and their consulting business to help leaders understand the nuances in leadership and how to embrace the inherent contradictions in leadership to lead and win.
-In The Dichotomy of Leadership summary, we’ll give a quick overview of these 12 principles.
-For the full details, examples and tips, do get a copy of the book, or get a detailed overview with our complete book summary bundle.
+In our free version of The Dichotomy of Leadership summary, we’ll give a quick overview of these 12 principles.

 Introduction: The Dichotomy of Leadership